-There’s a tonne of soft board companies from around the world that we cover here at Get Foamie, but not all are easy to come by in the land down under.
+There’s a tonne of foam surfboard companies from around the world that we cover here at Get Foamie, but not all are easy to come by in the land down under.
 As such, we thought it might be good idea for the Aussies’ sakes, to compile a guide for where you can find the best soft boards in Australia.

-This guide looks at 5 of our favourite foamie brands which are available in Australia.
+If you are looking for soft surfboards, this guide looks at 5 of our favourite foamie brands which are generally readily available in Australia.

-We’ve reviewed a few Catch Surf boards and they are definitely one of the biggest brands in the world, out of the United States.
+We’ve reviewed a few Catch Surf boards and they are definitely one of the biggest soft surfboard brands in the world, out of the United States.

 Luckily for us, they are available in Australia.
 Check out the full range available at Surfstitch HERE.